onosproject/onos-config/docs/deployment.md

 > make
 ```

-Helm requires a special pod - called Tiller - to be running inside the k8s cluster for deployment
+Helm requires a special pod called Tiller to be running inside the k8s cluster for deployment
 management.
-Deploy the Tiller pod to enable Helm for your cluster:
+Before using Helm you must deploy the Tiller pod via `helm init`:

 ```bash
 > helm init
 ```

-Once Helm has been initialized, wait for the Tiller pod to transition to the ready state:
+Wait for the Tiller pod to transition to the ready state before proceeding:

 ```bash
 > kubectl get pods -n kube-system